-The Readmission Committee is chaired by the Senior Associate Dean of Student Affairs and is comprised of the Senior Associate and Assistant Deans of Student Affairs; Director of Student

-Aid; Director of Residential Life; Director of the Counseling Center; Director of the Health Center; Director of the Baldwin Learning and Teaching Center; and a representative from the Admissions Office.
-The Committee meets to consider the petitions of students who are seeking to return from Academic Suspension, Disciplinary Leave, and/or Medical Leave.
+The Readmission Committee is chaired by the Senior Associate Dean of Student Affairs and is comprised of the Senior Associate and Assistant Deans of Student Affairs; Director of Student Aid; Director of Residential Life; Director of Counseling Services and Wellness Programs; Director of the Health Services; and a representative from the Admissions Office.
+The Committee meets to consider the petitions of students who are seeking to return from academic suspension, disciplinary suspension, and/or medical leave.
 Letters requesting readmission and supporting materials should be directed to the Office of the Dean of Student Affairs.
-Students on Academic Suspension, Disciplinary Leave, and/or Medical Leave are not normally eligible to register for classes or make housing arrangements until they have been readmitted.
-Students seeking readmission are notified of the outcome of their petitions by the Office of the Dean of Student Affairs.
+Students on academic suspension, disciplinary suspension, and/or medical leave are not normally eligible to register for classes or make housing arrangements until they have been readmitted.
+Students seeking readmission are notified of the outcome of their petitions by the Office of the Dean of Student Affairs